 After the announcement that it would be changing its name to Meta, social media behemoth Facebook revealed that it intends to set its sights on an even broader landscape in the future.

 This landscape has been dubbed the Metaverse, which, on the surface, merely reflects virtual realms beyond reality.
 It’s no coincidence that Meta has chosen to go down this road.

 While gamers have been delving into similar settings for years, a closer look at its future reveals several intriguing concepts that merit further investigation.

 Numerous companies are already developing products relevant to virtual worlds.
 Interfaces and accessories for virtual reality (VR) and augmented reality (AR) are becoming increasingly popular.

-Undoubtedly, these will prove essential as the Metaverse expands.
+Undoubtedly, these will prove essential as the it expands.
 How quickly this happens though is debatable.
 While we may be able to explore numerous metaverses simultaneously, there is a possibility that a single all-encompassing metaverse, comparable to the internet, may arise.